-And thus I come to my third and last point.
-We found that the want of an art-style of its own, far from being an objection to Calvinism, on the contrary indicates the higher stage of its development.
+And thus we come to the third and last point to be investigated.
+We found that the want of an art-style of its own is no objection against Calvinism, but on the contrary indicates the higher stage of its development.
 After that, we considered how exalted an interpretation of the nature of art flows from the Calvinistic principle.
 And now let us see how nobly Calvinism has encouraged the progress of the arts both in principle and in practice.

-And here, in the first place, I draw your attention to the important fact that it was Calvinism which, by releasing art from the guardianship of the Curch, first recognized its majority.
+And here, in the first place, I draw your attention to the important fact that it was Calvinism who, by releasing art from the guardianship of the Church, first recognized its majority.
 I do not deny that the Renaissance had the same tendency, but, with the Renaissance, this was marred by a too one-sided preference for the Paganistic, and a passion for ideas more Heathen than Christian; while Calvin, on the other hand, kept firmly to the Christian ideas, and more sharply even than any other Reformer opposed every Paganistic influence.
 To deal justly however with the older